 Figs are technically not fruit—they are actually inverted flowers.
 So fig trees don’t bloom like apple trees because they flower inside the pod, which later matures.
 The result is a hard fruit called achene―which gives the fig the “crunch” we love.
 Certain types of fig are different sexes and require a special wasp to pollinate the females.

 So the 12/4 dodecagram is really like a rotating triangle.
 It indicates the complete energy system of the human body and the cosmos that we call creation.
 Simply put, this brings forth our connection to the universe—the premise that all living beings are fractals of the whole, implied by the 33 balls of the figurate number we call the centred dodecahedron:

 The microcosm and macrocosm refer to a vision of the universe where the part reflects the whole and vice versa.
 It is a form of recursion that is present in many esoteric models of philosophy.
 Born in Egypt, this heka was not lost on Pythagoras, who saw the cosmos and the body as a harmonious unity.
 This idea of “as above, so below” was revived about a century later by Plato and again during the Renaissance by Leonardo da Vinci.
 It also implies something else—a harmonic square and circle:

 This shape above can be expanded below with a larger circle and square.
 The secret here is their FRACTAL nature, meaning that they are self-similar courtesy of the dodecagram:

 Here we are reminded of what lies within.
 In the case, it is the minimum combination that can produce the fractal nature of life.
-Below, the rotating virgin triangle informs the harmonic circle and square.
-In other words, the pattern (above) can be reduced to the Philosopher’s Stone (below) that implies the dodecagram from the triangle:
+Below, the rotating triangle informs the harmonic circle and square.
+So the pattern (above) can be reduced to the Philosopher’s Stone:

 This is the ROYAL CANON that Da Vinci attempted, except this version includes the triangle of spirit.
-While the wavelengths of the circle and the square are the same, less obvious is how the inverted triangle relates to them—the ratio is 101/129.
+It hints at the pathway from humanity to divinity: